-- 167. Table 22.19 summarises the area of each type of woodland present within the indicative onshore development area and the realistic worst case tree removal anticipated.
-All the woodland types identified below are considered to be of medium ecological importance based on the criteria defined in Table 22.9. - 168.
-As part of embedded mitigation, the onshore infrastructure will avoid areas of woodland where practicable.
+167. Table 22.19 summarises the area of each type of woodland present within the indicative onshore development area and the realistic worst case tree removal anticipated.
+All the woodland types identified below are considered to be of medium ecological importance based on the criteria defined in Table 22.9.

+- 168. As part of embedded mitigation, the onshore infrastructure will avoid areas of woodland where practicable.
 As such, the assessment presented here is based on an understanding of the areas where tree loss will be unavoidable, rather than assume that all woodland present within the indicative onshore development area will be lost.
-There is one location where woodland losses will be unavoidable.
-This is at the onshore cable crossing at Aldeburgh Road (approximately 0.9ha1).
+There are two locations where woodland losses will be unavoidable: - Cable corridor crossing Aldeburgh Road (approximately 0.9ha1); and - Onshore substation option in proximity to Laurel Covert (approximately 0.1ha2).